GaellePerchoc/OC_P7/README.md

 Work in progress

 ## Assignment
 "You've decided to launch your own restaurant review platform.
 Your goal is to create an easy-to-use, simple service that offers review of restaurants around you! "

+## Docs
+Project documentation available here : https://gaelleperchoc.github.io/OC_P7/

 ## Skills
 * Develop a complete javascript web app, according the app specifications